The New York Yankees could not lose, the Philadelphia Phillies could not play and the New York Mets could not find consistency.

-You’ve heard baseball managers say that the worst thing to happen to a rally is for a big home run right in the middle of it.
-That resets the stage, lets pitchers start over, and reduces some intensity for batters.
+You’ve heard baseball managers say that the worst thing to happen to a rally is a big home run right in the middle of it.
+That resets the stage, lets pitchers start over and reduces some of the intensity for batters.

 Bettors saw that — twice — with the Yankees last week.
 They hit grand slams in Wednesday’s game against the Orioles and Saturday’s matchup with the Red Sox.
 And then their offenses went to sleep.

-On Wednesday, Luke Voit launched a “grand salomi”, putting the Yankees up 5-0 in the top of the first inning.
-The over-under was 11 at DraftKings Sportsbook, and the bettors thought they were cruising.
-Especially after Baltimore made it 5-4 in the second inning.
+On Wednesday, Luke Voit launched a “grand salami,” putting the Yankees up 5-0 in the top of the first inning.
+The over-under was 11 at DraftKings Sportsbook, and the bettors thought they were cruising, especially after Baltimore made it 5-4 in the second inning.